Efficient CHAD: Arrays

 Parallel array languages typically have other operations as well, including special cases of `$\taBuild{}{}{}$' such as gather, transpose, stencils/convolutions and more (which can be implemented more efficiently than the general case), but also independent operations such as various scans as well as scatter (forward array permutation).
-In practice one will need a specialised derivative for each of these, the former for efficiency and the latter for expressivity, but here we restrict ourselves to the mentioned threesome, which is already powerful enough to express most machine learning models.
+In practice one will need a specialised derivative for each of these, the former for efficiency and the latter for expressivity, but here we restrict ourselves to the given three, which are together already powerful enough to express most machine learning models.

 \paragraph{Derivatives}

 We show the derivatives of the three operations in \cref{fig:array-op-derivatives}.
 The simplest of the three, $\Dsyn[\Gamma]{\taIndex{\trm}{\trm[2]}}$, should not be surprising given the choice of $\Dsyn{\Array\ty}_2$: it behaves similarly to the derivative of a tuple projection ($\tFst{}$ and $\tSnd{}$), and its complexity is clearly sound for the same reasons.
 For $\taBuild{}{}{}$, we use three additional array operations with the following types: